 Tidal power uses the force of the tides to turn electric generators.
 This can be done by vertical or horizontal turbines under the sea in shallow waters.
-Tidal power can also use barrages to funnel the water through a narrow passage, though there is a concern that such barriers could negatively impact on marine life.
+Tidal power can also use barriers to funnel water through a narrow passage, though there is a concern that such barriers could negatively impact marine life.
 While tidal power provides predictable power around the clock, it is still an expensive, developing technology.
-Presently, tidal power only makes sense in places where there are exceptional tides and still require large subsidies.
+Presently, tidal power only makes sense in places where there are exceptional tides, and it still requires large subsidies.

 Wave power makes sense in many more places but is still also in the experimental stage.
 It usually involves small turbines that bob near the surface that are linked in lines while anchored to the seabed.